 Norton Antivirus Features and Usability

-Consistent, Comprehensive Protection There’s a reason Norton is one of the most well-known and trusted names in the antivirus business.
-Even the most critical reviewers have to acknowledge that Norton does a good job at preventing active malware intrusion and has a very high overall detection rate.
+There’s a reason Norton is one of the most well-known and trusted names in the antivirus business.
+Even the most critical reviewers have to acknowledge that Norton does a good job of preventing active malware intrusion and has a very high overall detection rate.

-Clean User Interface In recent years Norton has streamlined their UI to be simpler and more customer friendly, dividing its services into four easy-to-access tabs.
+In recent years Norton has streamlined its UI to be simpler and more customer-friendly, dividing its services into four easy-to-access tabs.

-Notification Delays Users and reviewers have noted delays between the scanning of a file and the notification of any problems or resolution.
-This is a minor concern but is a pet peeve for some tech afficionados.
+Users and reviewers have noted delays between the scanning of a file and the notification of any problems or resolution.
+This is a minor concern but is a pet peeve for some tech aficionados.